Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 The distinction between pure fact and "creative expression" is determined primarily by current case law.
 For this reason, copyright can be difficult to determine for data and datasets.

-In some cases, the arrangement of data or portions of a dataset may be protected by copyright.
+In some cases, the arrangement or compilation of data or portions of a dataset may be protected by copyright.
 However, definitions of data and types of data vary and it's best to play it safe.

 ## Licenses and credit for data
 How to play it safe?